 About Me

-Hi, I am a Ph.D. candidate in the Dept. of Psychology at Harvard University, advised by Prof. George Alvarez and Prof. Talia Konkle in the Vision Sciences Lab and Cognitive and Neural Organization Lab.
+Hi, I am a Ph.D. candidate in the Dept. of Psychology at Harvard University, advised by Prof. George Alvarez and Prof. Talia Konkle.
 I am grateful to be supported by the Graduate Fellowship at the Kempner Institute for the Study of Natural and Artificial Vision.
-I am broadly interested in how the human mind transforms visual sensory information into meaningful percepts of the world, and whether we can use artificial vision models to dissect the sophisticated mechanisms that biological vision uses to isolate and segment different objects in a scene.
+Broadly, I study how the human visual system transforms raw sensory input into structured, meaningful representations and how we can uncover similar mechanisms inside large-scale vision models.

 Here is our recent work on holistic processing and shape perception in vision models